January 2026:

-This site is suffering severe maintenance neglect and will disappear soon.
+This site is abandoned.
+Copy anything you want because it will disappear soon.

 -----

-## NEW: A contributor offers a new data source , for those who can utilize it...
+November: A contributor offers a new data source for those who can utilize it...
 Skip if you don't know GIS or file copy-paste isn't your bag.

 (Ed: This is a web page that contains the content, not a downloadable version of the file itself: [[lcra_data_styling.kml]])